pesla/element-queries/README.md

 I wrote a combination of those two excellent examples because:

-- The resize detection in `marcj`'s library seemed to be unreliable during testing
+- The resize detection in `marcj`'s library seemed to be unreliable during testing.
-- The ability to load a library async with requirejs (or another loader) is one of my requirements
+- The ability to load a library async with requirejs (or another loader) is one of my requirements.
-- I found several issues on both sides (ElementQueryElement creation and resize detection) that needed to be fixed
+- I found several issues on both sides (ElementQueryElement creation and resize detection) that needed to be fixed.

 Features: